andrey-pr/OpenBafangTool/README.md

 Motor that you want to configure.

-#### Minimal set of hardware that you need to use this program for motors with UART (also possible to test program in simulator mode without real hardware):
+#### Minimal set of hardware that you need to use this program for motors with UART (also possible to test program in demo mode without real hardware):

 ![Programming cable](docs/assets/readme/cable.webp)